-Family of woman killed by police asks for body back
+Family of woman killed by Minneapolis police hires Castile family attorney

 For days, Ruszczyk's family and the mayor of Minneapolis have expressed growing frustration about the slow trickle of information from the Bureau of Criminal Apprehension.

-Noor has invoked his right not to speak to investigators, the BCA said Tuesday, something which Mayor Betsy Hodges has urged him to do.
+Noor has invoked his right not to speak to investigators, the BCA said Tuesday.

+But Minneapolis Mayor Betsy Hodges has urged Noor to issue a statement.

 "He has a story to tell that no one else can tell," she said.
 "We can't compel him by law, but I wish that he would make that statement."

 The case is also hampered by a lack of video footage.
-The squad car's dashcam was not turned on and neither of the officers' body cameras were on at the time, officials said.
-The department says it will review its body camera policy.
+The squad car's dashcam was not turned on, and neither of the officers' body cameras was on at the time, officials said.

-Minneapolis police policy says body cameras should be turned on prior to use of force "as soon as it is safe to do so" and during "any contact involving criminal activity."

-Investigators also want to talk to a man on a bicycle who watched police perform CPR on Ruszczyk, and are asking him to come forward.
+Investigators also want to talk to a man on a bicycle who watched police perform CPR on Ruszczyk and are asking him to come forward.

 It could take two to four months before the BCA finishes its investigation, said Chuck Laszewski, a spokesman for the Hennepin County attorney's office.

-Once that happens, Hennepin County attorney Mike Freeman -- not a grand jury -- will decide whether either of the two officers involved should be charged in Ruszczyk's death.
+Once that happens, Hennepin County Attorney Mike Freeman -- not a grand jury -- will decide whether either of the two officers involved should be charged in Ruszczyk's death.